Keto Berry Smoothie

 - ¼ cup Greek yogurt

-- 2 tablespoon sweetener
+- 2 tbsp sweetener

 - ½ cup cauliflower rice OR ¼ cup each cauliflower rice and spinach